mhiproducts/mhiproducts/README.md

 - 👋 Hi, I’m @mhiproducts
-- 👀 I’m interested in Software Development, Game Development, Hardware Development, R&D.
+- 🎮 I’m actively involved in Software Development, Game Development, Hardware Development, and R&D.🔬
-- 🎸 When I'm not coding, I'm playing guitar, hiking, or working on my next product.⛰️
+- 🖥️ When I'm not coding, I'm playing guitar 🎸, hiking 🥾🏞️ , or working on my next product.🖨️

 <!---
 mhiproducts/mhiproducts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.